 Rubin, an enthusiastic proponent of using technology to engage with readers about ideas, has a wide, active following on Twitter, Facebook, Instagram, Pinterest, and YouTube (more than 1.7 million views)—not to mention her wildly popular monthly newsletter, book club, and daily email of happiness quotations.
 Rubin was one of the first people asked to become a LinkedIn “Influencer,” where she has a large, active group of followers.
+She has also been named one of the “100 Most Influential People in Health and Fitness.”
 Rubin is a notable example of an author using a blog and social media to create discussion around a subject and her work.

 In traditional media, Rubin has written for many national publications and writes a column in Good Housekeeping magazine.
-She will appear on the cover of the inaugural issue of Live Happy Magazine.
+She appeared on the inaugural cover of Live Happy magazine, February 2014.

 A graduate of Yale and Yale Law School, where she was Editor-in-Chief of the Yale Law Journal and winner of the Edgar M. Cullen Prize, Rubin started her career in law.
 She clerked for Judge Pierre Leval and was clerking for Justice Sandra Day O’Connor when she realized she really wanted to be a writer.